KG(1) General Commands Manual KG(1)

 Remove trailing whitespace from every line in the buffer.
 Each modified line is independently reversible with C-_.

 kg supports up to 20 open buffers.
 Each buffer has its own undo history, dirty flag, and read-only state.
-Special system buffers (such as the buffer list) have names enclosed in ‘*’ and can be closed with q.
+Special system buffers (the buffer list with C-x C-b, the help buffer with C-h) have names enclosed in ‘*’ and can be closed with q when another buffer is available to switch to.

 The kill ring is global and shared across all buffers, so text killed in one buffer can be yanked in another.